 Up to a few years ago conventional image analysis was based on the careful handcrafting of features by humans that captured the relevant aspects of the image for the task at hand.
-This approach has been completely overthrown now by the advent of Deep Learning.
+This approach has been completely overthrown now by the advent of deep learning.
+This technique is helping to overcome challenges in medical image processing, however, it is important to understand the obstacles that still exist to enable solutions.

 The correct label is provided directly underneath each image.
 Below that, the list of top five suggestions by the algorithm is given with their relative confidence.
 Looking at the first row we observe four examples where the algorithm’s first suggestion was correct.
 Note how the pictures are not carefully cropped and potential categories go from mites to ships to scooters, and still the algorithm is able to determine what is in the picture.
 The first two examples on the second row show a slightly less successful performance: the correct label is part of the five suggested labels, but not the first one on the list.
 However, for the first image, the algorithm suggested convertible with most confidence, which is a perfectly defendable guess for that image.
 The final two images the algorithm officially got wrong, but even then: for the first of those it suggested “dalmatian” which is clearly part of the image and for the second it is struggling with specific monkey sub-types, which many humans would probably end up confusing as well.
 The winning algorithm of the ImageNet challenge only has a 6% error rate in labelling images overall.